MarilisaCortesi/AGCT/README.md

-# Another Genetic Circuit Transcriptor
+# Another Genetic Circuit Transcriber

 *AGCT* is a Kotlin DSL for writing simple Genetic Circuits with a human-readable syntax.